phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_item_parent_id
 ------------------
 This function should return the identifier for the parent of the item this notification belongs to.
-Usually this refers to some sort of parent entity for the `item identifier <get_item_id_>`_, like a forum, topic, post, etc..
+Usually this refers to some sort of parent entity for the `item identifier <get_item_id_>`_, like a forum, topic, post, etc...
-When the item is a topic, the parent is the forum.
+For example, when the item is a topic, the parent is the forum.
 When the item is a post, the parent is the topic.
 And so on, and so forth.
-If there is no parent for the item, you can set this to zero: ``return 0;``.
+If there is no parent for the item, you can set this to return zero: ``return 0;``.

 .. code-block:: php